jeremytammik/RvtParamDrop/README.md

 We follow all references.
 Who are we to say that a referenced `Element` isn't useful?

+To be verified:

+- All elements of interest and all their references are included
+- All parameter values of interest were included
+- For each parameter value, all required data fields were included

 ## Todo

 - Define precision for floating point numbers.